 Mucous membrane pemphigoid - Oral Mucosal Lesion

-Nasal, anogenital, laryngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, perianal erythema and scarring, phimosis or vaginal scarring, and hoarseness or dysphagia, respectively.
+If MMP affects the eye, there may be corneal inflammation and scarring, conjunctiva inflammation, trichiasis, ectropion, symblepharon, ankyloblepharon, and blindness.
+Skin, nasal, anogenital, laryngeal, pharyngeal, and esophageal mucosal surfaces can also be affected, leading to epistaxis, perianal erythema and scarring, phimosis or vaginal scarring, and hoarseness or dysphagia, respectively.
 Scarring is the endpoint for all sites of involvement except the oral mucosa.
 Cutaneous disease, when present, most frequently accompanies mucous membrane disease.
 Occasionally, cutaneous blistering and scarring dominate the clinical picture (so-called Brunsting-Perry variant).

 Lesions develop over weeks to months.